YuqunZhang/Table-Data-Annotation-Tool/README.md

 # Data Annotation Tool

-A GUI tool for annotating tabular data with support for both categorical and free-text labels.
+A GUI tool for annotating tabular data with support for both categorical and free-text labels.<br>
 If you have any question , please contact at yuqunzhang@GolGrin.com

 ## Features